NoMariusz/DrMarioClone/README.md

-# Dr.Mario
+# DrMarioClone
-Dr. Mario game project in JS to school
+Dr. Mario game clone - school JS project

 ## Work
 Move, rotate or throw falling pills at viruses to destroy them.
 To beat cells must be at least 4 cells in that same color in row.

 **To run this code, try use live server**

+### Notes
+Game have not settings, main menu and that other stuff

 ### Controls
 * a, arrow left - move pill left